TOML files

 • priority (ReadPriority): Priority of the client (low, medium, or high).
 Default is medium.

-• move_and_trace_enabled (bool): Flag indicating whether to return trace and move data.
-Default is True.
+• move_enabled (bool): Flag indicating whether to return move data.
+Default is False.

 • barcode_kits (list): Strings naming each barcode kit to use.
 Default is to not do barcoding.